 Direct-to-Consumer fulfilment solutions like Deposco’s order management and DOM system bring all of your inventory operations into a single platform, enabling your teams to inspect and sync inventory across all locations and channels.

 With super simple, flexible dashboards and reports, these solutions automatically select the optimal fulfilment option for your teams.
-Order management and DOM enhances the customer experience by handling payments, returns, and order substitutions.
+Order management systems enhance the customer experience by handling payments, returns, and order substitutions.
 They also make it easier to execute on customer options such as click-and-collect, or ship-from-store.

 Related Webinar: watch on demand!